nikhilbatta/DigiHomework/README.md

 * _Clone project from this repositiory by typing git clone and then the repo URL_
 * _go to the front end directory npm install, this will install all the packages that are needed that are in the package.json file_
-* _go to the backend directory and run dotnet run, have fun, this wont be needed after all deployment is finished, which will be soon.
+* _go to the backend directory and run dotnet run, have fun, this wont be needed after all deployment is finished, which will be soon_
 * _To run project go to the frontend directory of the project and type in npm start in the terminal_

 ## Specs